Cooroy, Queensland: History

 Cooroy's name came from Mount Cooroy, which was originally called Coorooey, from an Aboriginal word for possum, kurui.

 The area was explored by timber-cutters as early as 1863.
 Cooroy's main industry developed from timber, having two operating sawmills, into dairying and fruit growing.
 In 1915, a butter factory opened.

 Cooroy railway station was opened in 1891 and in the same year a post office opened.
 A town survey was conducted in 1907.

-Cooroy State School opened in 1909.
-Cooroy West State School opened in 1911 but closed in 1962.
+In April 1908, 131 town lots on either side of the railway station were sold.
+Most lots were 1/4 acre.

+Cooroy State School opened on 18 January 1909 with 18 students under headmaster Robert Thorney Bolton.
+The school building was 7 by 5 m with two verandas and a 1000 impgal water tank.

 In February 1910, it was proposed to build a Methodist Church at Cooroy.
-In July 1911 a call for tenders to erect the church was issued.
+In July 1911, a call for tenders to erect the church was issued.
 The stump-capping ceremony was held on Thursday 7 September 1911.
 The church was officially opened on Wednesday 31 January 1912 by Harry Walker, followed by a social evening to celebrate the following day.
-On 19 February 1949 the current church building opened and the 1911 church building became the church hall, having been relocated to the back of the site.
+On 19 February 1949, the current church building opened and the 1911 church building became the church hall, having been relocated to the back of the site.
 With the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became the Cooroy Uniting Church.

+Cooroy West State School opened in 1911.
+It closed in 1962.

 The Anglican Church of the Holy Nativity was dedicated on 21 March 1914 by Archdeacon Henry Le Fanu.
 That church was destroyed by a cyclone on 19 February 1954.
 On Sunday 7 November 1954 Archbishop Reginald Halse dedicated the new church.

 On 23 January 1961, a secondary department was added to Cooroy State School until the Cooroy State High School was opened as a separate school on 23 January 1963.
-In 1967 it became Noosa District State High School.
-In 2007, it was Cooroora Secondary College at Pomona which was merged into Noosa District State High School, with the Pomona campus being used for the younger students and Cooroy campus being used for the older students.
+In 1967, it was renamed Noosa District State High School.
+In 2007, Cooroora Secondary College at Pomona which was merged into Noosa District State High School, with the Pomona campus being used for the younger students and Cooroy campus being used for the older students.

+On 23 April 1983, an estimated 20,000 to 25,000 people came together at the Picnic Racetrack in Cooroy for an Aussie live music extravaganza.

+The Noosa Botanic Gardens were opened on the banks of Lake Macdonald near Cooroy in 1990.

 In 1991, Noosa Shire Council purchased former Butter Factory buildings for use as a community centre which is now run by Cooroy Future Group as an arts centre.

 The town was bisected by the Bruce Highway until a bypass was built in 1994.

 Noosa Christian College opened on 28 January 2003 as a primary school with 37 students.
-In 2007 it expanded to offer secondary classes.
+In 2007, it expanded to offer secondary classes.

-Between 2008 and 2013, Cooroy was part of the Sunshine Coast Region.
+Between 2008 and 2013, Cooroy (and the rest of the Shire of Noosa) was within Sunshine Coast Region.

 The Cooroy Library opened in 2010.